 Anyone who has made taxable profits from activities with cryptocurrencies in a given year must file a tax return.
 This also applies if the person is otherwise not obligated to submit a tax return in Germany and is not requested to do so by the tax authorities.
 Especially students and employees might therefore fail to submit a tax return.
 This is a quick way to commit illegal tax evasion.

-The deadline for filing the tax return is generally on July 31 of the following year.
+The deadline for crypto tax filing is generally on July 31 of the following year.
 This means that for the year 2019 it was July 31, 2020.
 Those who submit their tax return through a tax consultant are given more time, namely until February 28 of the year after next.
 In addition, a tax consultant can often apply for an extension of the deadline with the tax authorities if the processing of the crypto activities is particularly complex.

 You generally need all CSV files of the exchanges and wallets you are using.
 In addition, you will need all further information on any secondary activities such as participation in ICOs, lending of cryptocurrencies, etc. The more complete the information is, the faster the crypto tax return can be produced.